ejlp12/aws-workshop/workshop/s3-web-ec2-api-rds/01-serve-website-from-s3.md

 7. Click **Save** button.
 8. Go to **Permissions** tab.
 9. On the **Block Public Access** section, click **Edit**, uncheck **Block _all_ public access**, **Save** and **Confirm**.
-9. Then go to **Bucket Policy** section and add the following policy to make every object readable:
+10. Then go to **Bucket Policy** section and add the following policy to make every object readable.
+Change `your-bucket-name` with your real bucket name:
   ```
   {
       "Version": "2012-10-17",